jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For our society to see the big picture again, we need a new philosophy.
 One that looks ahead towards the boundless horizon of the Internet Age.
 One that considers the work of protagonists like Tesla, SpaceX, Blue Origin, as a sneak peek for the wondrous future each person should be building now, bit by bit.

 I've studied this topic for years.
 Academically, at the University of Toronto, I studied political philosophy, history, and innovation.
 But I learned far more on the frontline as a projectionist, line worker, an account manager, claims adjuster, and especially making a digital tool for an Industrial Age industry.
-This book is written to the people on Main Street today; here's how we fix our problems and win the game.
+I wrote this book to my fellow people on Main Street today; here's how we fix our problems and win the game.

 You'll like it best if you're sick of contemporary politics but love checking-out what Elon is up to.
 Because you'll understand most of today's problems are—with digital technology—quite simple engineering problems.
-We don't have to invent impossible technology like time-travel to solve road traffic, rising health insurance, or a confusing tax code.
+We don't have to invent impossible technology like time-travel to solve road traffic, rising health insurance costs, or personal loneliness.
 You'll really like this book if you know that unless we see ourselves in the video below, evolution will find someone who does.

 https://www.youtube.com/watch?v=5KdE0p2joJw

 That's our ancestors in the video, and it should be all of us today too.
 So, if you hate technology, despise your job, think the world is unfair, see conspiracies everywhere, worry about climate change, are intimidated by the uber-rich... fine, you've spotted a problem.
 But now what?
 You are the player god in the game.
 Only you can only fix things.
 And we fix things by upgrading technology and philosophy.

-So, you either see yourself in the video, or humanity will continue the blessed journey of civilization without you.
 I wrote this book to get you dreaming again.
 It's written to be like _New Atlantis_, _On Social Contract_, and _Common Sense_.
 All books that helped start modern democracies because they made unhappy people on Main Street realize the big picture—our choices are our most powerful political weapon.
 We increase our power with technology.
-But only when we believe in a new philosophy will be player gods holding the levers of power in a modern age.
+But only when we believe in a new philosophy will we be player gods holding the levers of power in a modern age.

 Today, if we don't step up to upgrade our society, we'll keep suffering the unknowns of a degenerating society.
 We'll stay unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.